 First AWE Scholarship Winner Announced

-Feb 4, 2019: Elizabeth Raman, Senior Data Analyst at Home Depot, has been selected as the first woman to receive the AWESOME/MIT Advancing Women through Education (AWE) Scholarship.
-The MIT Center for Logistics and Transportation partnered with AWESOME to create the full-tuition scholarship for an early career woman entering the MIT master’s degree in supply chain management program.
+Feb 4, 2019: Elizabeth Raman, Senior Data Analyst at Home Depot, has been selected as the first recipient of the AWESOME/MIT Advancing Women through Education (AWE) Scholarship.
+The MIT Center for Logistics and Transportation partnered with AWESOME to create the full-tuition scholarship for an early career professional entering the MIT master’s degree in supply chain management program.